StevenBlack/vocab/million-dollar-words.md

 ### jejune
-This word has nothing to do with the month in which everyone gets married.
-It means dull and uninteresting, immature and lacking in wisdom.
+Dull and uninteresting, immature and lacking in wisdom.
 Adolescents are notorious for being considered jejune by adults and for considering everybody, adults included, jejune.